 Recently website builders have been improving their SEO capabilities.
 Nowadays, it is possible to build a project with a website builder and rank well for a competitive keyword.
-For example, a couple of our projects are using Webnode and we’re happy with the results.
+For example, a couple of our projects were using Webnode and were happy with the results.

 But what about Wix?
 Well, we made it to the top of Google’s rankings for “HTML5 website builder” with this small page, although as we don’t update it anymore we’re at the bottom of page one (still a good result).
 Additionally, John Mueller (Google employee) stated that “Wix websites work fine in search“.
 For more details please refer to our Wix SEO guide.